Backends for realtime apps

 Automatic termination

-Once every client disconnects, we automatically stop your backend.
+Once every client of a sync server disconnects, we automatically suspend it until they reconnect.

 Case Studies